JonSno29/Module-One-Challenge/README.md

 ## OVERVIEW:

 I am a motivated Coding Bootcamp student learning skills to become successful in the real world.
-In this challenge, I will be applying my new HTML and CSS skills to ensure that an existing web page is accessible, Being able to cater to all users is my top priority.
+In this challenge, I will be applying my new HTML and CSS skills to refactor an existing web page.
+The refactoring will result in improved accessibility and will optimize the page for search engines.
+Also, these changes will not change the display of the web page; Only the underlying code.

 ## LIVE LINK: